neilghosh/neilghosh.github.io/_draft/2022-08-28-India-Community-Summit-2022.md.md

 The agenda of this two and half days of summit was a mix of sessions from special speakers from Google Developer Relations, Comunity Leaders, Cultural Programs and visits to nearby tourist places.
 However the biggest benefit was probably the oppertunity to connect with people in person which people have been deprived of lately due to pandemic.

-The stay was one of the best hotels of Ladakh with beautifull view through the wi
+The stay was one of the best hotels of Ladakh with beautifull view through the window from the room.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4MjM4MTI2OV19
+eyJoaXN0b3J5IjpbNzQ0NDk5NDgzXX0=
 -->